Bead Glossary A to J

 These glass beads start life as a pressed round which is then machine-faceted, it is then placed in a polishing furnace that heats the bead’s surface and softens the facets.
 The resulting facets don’t have the machine-cut precision of, say, crystal glass beads, but this gives them a charm of their very own.
 Fire-polished beads do not contain lead, so they are distinct from crystal glass and should not be labelled as such.
 Czechoslovakia produces beautiful fire-polished beads in a myriad of colours and applied finishes.
 India produces similar beads but they are generally of lesser quality – the facets won’t meet as neatly and the glass is less reflective.

-A type of Earring Finding that hooks through the ear and resembles a hook used for fishing.
+Designed for pierced ears this is a type of Earring Finding that passes through the ear and resembles a hook used for fishing.
+They can have a loop on the front or a hook from which you the earring design can be hung.
 Sometimes these are referred to as French Earwires.

 Above is an example of a pair of silver-played flat wire Fish Hook Earwires.